saxolee-tech/maven-web-app/README.md

 # maven-web-app
-Jenkin CICD Implementation Sample Demo
+Jenkin CICD Implementation of Build and Deployment Process Demo